 Did you know that Monaco is home to the world’s largest wine cellar?
 Sadly, it’s not open to the public but fear not, Culture Trip’s round-up of unique activities and events from the principality is enough to keep even the most enthusiastic foodie content, whether you want to stay within Monaco or escape the bright lights of the principality for the day.

 is taking place this November in Monaco.
 More than 100 French and European producers will be gathering to offer up their produce to taste and buy, from champagne to caviar and truffles to seafood.
 There will be live demonstrations from French and international chefs.
 It’s a real foodie heaven if you can time your visit.

 November 23 – 26 | Entry: €5 / Free for children under 12

 Monte-Carlo Beach is a 100% organic establishment in Monaco and proud.
-Its Elsa restaurant was the first restaurant in the world to own an ‘organic’ star and so if you’re a foodie who lives to sample the best there is, this is where you need to pinpoint on your trip to Monaco.
+Elsa restaurant was the first restaurant in the world to own an ‘organic’ star and so, if you’re a foodie who lives to sample the best there is, this is where you need to head to during your trip to Monaco.
 Menus start from around €48 per person and the view from the restaurant is almost as exquisite as the food.

 Try and perfect pastry making